Valentinkvn/Full-Autonomous-Vehicle/docs/Project Documentation.md

   <img width="400" src="../img/Deceleration Functions.png">
 </p>

-The final solution provides a combination of the first and the third tested solutions to have a smooth deceleration
+The final solution provides a combination of the first (the linear deceleration) and the third (the sqrt deceleration) tested solutions to have a smooth deceleration.